x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/create-in-place-ediscovery-search.md

 [Return to top](create-in-place-ediscovery-search.md#top)

-## Use the Shell to create an In-Place eDiscovery search
+## Use Exchange Online PowerShell to create an In-Place eDiscovery search
 <a name="newmailboxsearch"> </a>

 This example creates the In-Place eDiscovery search named Discovery-CaseId012 that searches for items containing the keywords Contoso and ProjectA and that also meet the following criteria: